hyndex/libslac/examples/platformio_complete/README.md

 This directory contains a fully self-contained PlatformIO project showing how to use **libslac** on an ESP32-S3 board.
 The example initialises a QCA7000 modem, polls it for incoming SLAC frames and can be built directly with PlatformIO.
+QCA7005-based PLC Stamp micro modules operate the same way and can be used without code changes.

 ## Building